goehlemichael/post_your_catch/README.md

 ## When will Post Your Catch be ready for use?

 Currently this web application is under development and not ready for production.
-There will be mobile applications that work with the main web service. these mobile applications will make it easier to post your catch on web service.
+There will be mobile applications that work with the main web service. these mobile applications will make it easier to post your catch on the web service.

 ## Development Setup (for contributing to the source code)